Brazilians: White Brazilians

 Brazil has the second largest White population in the Americas, after only the United States, with around 91,051,646 people, and White Brazilians make up the third largest White population in the world, after only the United States and Russia, also counting in total numbers.

-Brown people
+Mixed-race Brazilians

-Brown Brazilians constitute the second largest group of Brazil, with around 84.7 million people.
+Mixed-race Brazilians constitute the second largest group of Brazil, with around 84.7 million people.

 Black Brazilians

 Blacks constitute the third largest ethnic group of Brazil with around 14.5 million citizens or 7.6% of the population.

 Yellow Brazilians (East Asians)

 In Brazil, the term amarela (yellow) refers to East Asians.
 The largest group of East Asian ancestry in the country is the Japanese community.

-The number of Japanese Brazilians revolves around 2 million descendants and the Japanese community also comprises around 50 thousand Japanese nationals.
+The number of Japanese Brazilians stands around 2 million descendants and the Japanese community also comprises around 50,000 Japanese nationals.